Western Sword Fern Dieback Research

 The Problem: Sword Fern Dieback

-Recent observations have indicated a dieback phenomenon affecting western sword ferns, particularly in the Puget Sound region.
-In 2013, reports from Seward Park in Seattle highlighted a concerning decline in fern populations, with areas that previously supported healthy ferns now exhibiting extensive dieback, leaving only a few surviving specimens.
+Recent observations indicate sword fern plants are dying in localized areas, particularly in the Puget Sound region.
+In 2013, reports from Seward Park in Seattle highlighted a concerning decline in fern populations, with areas that previously supported healthy ferns exhibiting extensive dieback.

 Fern Dieback Symptoms